defc0n1/shoppe-bs3/README.md

 * The store does not currently implement any payment integration.
 It will ask for card details during checkout but these will not be checked (or submitted).

-* The design remains copyright Niftyware Limited.
-Please do not use the design wholesale for any sites you may be developing (hence one of the primary reasons for creating the Bootstrap 3 version)
+* The original design (https://github.com/tryshoppe/example-store) is copyright Niftyware Limited, hence one of the primary reasons for creating the Bootstrap 3 version.
+Feel free to fork and amend as you see fit.

 * Once up and running, you can access the Shoppe interface at `/shoppe` and use **admin@example.com** and **password** to login.